 These days most companies are looking for a degree.
 Many of the major PR agencies run their own graduate training schemes (listed on the CIPR website), while other qualifications are CIPR's own foundation, advanced and diploma courses and the CIM (Chartered Institute of Marketing) qualification.

 These qualifications are mostly studied by people while working.
 While a PR degree could help you with your first foot in the door, once you're in what you learn on the job will probably be far more useful.
 No training course can bring you face to face with a real-life crisis management or a hard to please the client.

 Late starters to the industry still come through journalism.
 There are also sometimes opportunities to move into PR from highly specialised industries, such as science, where knowledge in the subject is difficult to obtain unless you have experience working within it.

 If you're starting out on your career and you want to work in PR you're not alone - it's one of the top three choices of career for graduates.
 The best way to get experience at this stage is probably to do work experience with an in-house team or agency or unpaid work with a charity.

 It's very unusual for someone to work as a freelance PR consultant without having any experience in-house or within an agency.
-In fact, according to PR Week's annual salary survey, the average age of a freelancer is 46.
+In fact, according to IPSE (Independent Professionals and Self-Employed), the average age of a freelancer is 45.

 Most employers are happy to send staff on courses, such as those run by the CIPR.
-If you're freelance you've got to find the money for the course and lose out on a day or half day's work while you're there.
+If you're a freelancer you've got to find the money for the course and lose out on a day or half day's work while you're there.

 Whatever way in, PR is a competitive industry, so having as relevant experience as possible is the best way to get a foot in the door.